-Role-play situations in which your child says "no" to an offer of drugs, alcohol, or cigarettes.
-It's important to rehearse these scenarios so that your child feels comfortable with what he or she can say.
+Role-play situations in which your child says no to an offer of drugs, alcohol, or cigarettes.
+It's important to rehearse these things so that your child feels comfortable with what he or she can say.
 A shy child or teen might prefer to say "No thanks" or "I have to go."
 A more confident or outgoing child or teen might prefer "Forget it!" or "No way!"

-Also talk to your child about how to avoid situations you don't want him or her to be in or how to avoid people who break the rules.
+Also talk with your child about how to avoid situations you don't want him or her to be in.
+And how to avoid people who break the rules.
 If your child is not in a situation in which he or she feels pressure to follow unacceptable behavior, he or she is much less likely to behave that way.